sunpy/sunpy/docs/guide/data_types/maps.rst

 The `header_helper <sunpy.map.header_helper>` functionality also includes a utility function `make_fitswcs_header <sunpy.map.header_helper.make_fitswcs_header>` that will return a header with the appropiate FITS keywords once the map data array and an `astropy.coordinates.SkyCoord` or `sunpy.coordinates.frames` is passed.
-The `astropy.coordinates.SkyCoord` or `sunpy.coordinates.frames` is defined by the user, and contains information on the reference coordinate, the required WCS meta and the observer location.
+The `astropy.coordinates.SkyCoord` is defined by the user, and contains information on the reference frame, reference coordinate and observer location.
 The function returns a `sunpy.utils.MetaDict <sunpy.utils.MetaDict>`.
 The `astropy.coordinates.SkyCoord` or `sunpy.coordinates.frames` must contain an observation time.

-The `make_fitswcs_header <sunpy.map.header_helper.make_fitswcs_header>` function also takes optional keywords arguments including `reference_pixel` and `scale` which describe the pixel coordinate at the reference coordinate (defined by the `SkyCoord`) and the spatial scale of the pixels, respectively.
+The `make_fitswcs_header <sunpy.map.header_helper.make_fitswcs_header>` function also takes optional keywords arguments including `reference_pixel` and `scale` which describe the pixel coordinate at the reference coordinate (defined by the `~astropy.coordinate.SkyCoord`) and the spatial scale of the pixels, respectively.
 If neither of these are given their values default to the center of the data array and 1 arcsec, respectively.

 Here's an example of creating a header from some generic data and an `astropy.coordinate.SkyCoord`::